Fluent API in Entity Framework Core is a way to configure the data model using code.

 Main Configurations with Fluent API

-Just like we did with Data Annotations, we will see how to perform some of the most common configurations with Fluent API.
+Just as we did with Data Annotations, let’s see how to perform some of the most frequent configurations you’ll need with Fluent API.

 Table and Column Configuration